Back to blog

 Share

-The concept of web scraping is becoming familiar to every modern company aiming to base its decisions on data.
-This article will explain web scraping and how to effectively incorporate it into your business.
+The concept of data scraping is becoming familiar to every modern company aiming to base its decisions on valuable data.
+This article will explain web scraping and how to effectively incorporate it into your business, whether through scraping tools or data extraction software.

 What is web scraping?

 Web scraping, also known as internet scraping or website scraping, refers to the automated process of collecting publicly available data from a website.
-Instead of gathering data manually, web scraping tools can acquire vast amounts of information in a matter of seconds.
+Instead of gathering data manually, simple scraper tools can acquire vast amounts of information in a few minutes.

 You can use web scraping to extract data from various websites, depending on the goals of the scraping project.
-For instance, e-commerce businesses leverage web scraping to monitor competitors and refine their strategies by collecting public pricing data, customer reviews, product descriptions, and more.
-Meanwhile, cybersecurity companies employ web scraping to monitor threats across the web.
+For instance, e-commerce businesses leverage web scraping to compare prices, monitor competitors, and refine their strategies by collecting public pricing data, customer reviews, product descriptions, and more.
+Meanwhile, cybersecurity companies employ web scraping to monitor threats across the web, and brand monitoringhelps track mentions and sentiment about a company.

 Is web scraping legal?